Big Tech wants to build the ‘metaverse.’ What on Earth does that mean?

 Facebook bought Oculus in 2014 with this metaverse vision in mind.
 Zuckerberg said in a statement at the time that the social networking site is “getting ready for the platforms of tomorrow.”
 More recently, Facebook launched a new product group to build the new 3-D social space, calling for a “connective tissue” to bridge varying services together.

-In May, Microsoft’s Satya Nadella said the company working to build an “enterprise metaverse.”
+In May, Microsoft CEO Satya Nadella said the company working to build an “enterprise metaverse.”
 A month earlier, Epic Games said it raised $1 billion to spend on its metaverse plans.
 The computing giant Nvidia and gaming platform Roblox are also working in this realm.
 Last year, Spatial released a free AR app allowing avatars to appear within a user’s real-world environment.
 Meanwhile, Snapchat has been moving in this direction for years, introducing custom avatars and filters that overlay the world with digital content.
 Apple also has longtime AR ambitions.

 Magic Leap was one of the earliest companies to draw attention to the space when it released an augmented reality app in 2011.
 Today, it mostly sells to businesses, according to its website.